-Hampshire County Council and Southampton City Council have expressed a wish to be involved in the consultation through a joint HOSC.
-We discussed a summary of the consultation plan with the joint HOSC in $\frac{x}{2020}$ .
+We discussed the draft consultation plan with the joint HOSC in December 2020.
 A final version of the full plan will be taken to the JHOSC prior to consultation launch.
 As part of the formal consultation we will also consult directly with the JHOSC on the proposals themselves.